hongjiang-ye/ReID_PCB/README.md

 ### Dataset Preparation

-Support [Market1501 Dataset][http://www.liangzheng.org/Project/project_reid.html].
-Change the dataset path at `prepare.py` and use
+Support Market1501 and DukeMTMC-reID Dataset.
+Change the dataset path at `prepare.py` such as '/Users/ruby/Downloads/Market-1501-v15.09.15' and use

 ```python
 python prepare.py